 |Stuffy/runny nose||Use a nasal decongestant that contains phenylephrine or pseudoephedrine (e.g, Sudafed), saline nasal spray, or oral antihistamines (e.g., Claritin or Zyrtec)|

 *Always follow the advice from your healthcare provider and the instructions from the manufacturer about the medicine you take.

-- Being ill can be stressful or cause anxiety.
+- Being ill can be stressful.
 Remember that everyone reacts differently to stressful situations.

-- Being ill with COVID-19 might be especially stressful because it is a new disease and there is a lot of news coverage.
+- Being ill with COVID-19 might be especially hard because there is a lot of news coverage.
 Take breaks from watching, reading, or listening to news stories, including social media.

 - People with pre-existing mental conditions should continue their treatment and be aware of new or worsening symptoms.

 - If you, or someone you care about, are feeling overwhelmed with emotions like sadness, depression, or anxiety or feel like you want to harm yourself or others,